franklinstyles/bot-battlr/README.md

   ==============

 ## Project Overview
 Bot Army Manager is a React application that allows users to manage a collection of bots.
 Users can view available bots, add them to their personal army, and manage the bots within their army.
-Each bot has unique characteristics, including a name, catchphrase, class, and stats (health, damage, and armor).
+Each bot has unique characteristics, including a name, catchphrase, class, and stats (health, damage, and armor).It has used vite react app.

 ## Features
 - View Bots: Browse all available bots and see their details.